kantale/docker-compose-bioportal/README.md

 If you subsequently add ontologies in `data/bioportal/repository`, they will automatically be indexed in time by ncbo_cron process in the bioportal-api container.

-## Requerements and dependencies on the host machine
+## Requirements and dependencies on the host machine

 Use the latest version of Docker on a linux host with an up to date kernel (prefarably the latest stable release of the upstream branch).